middleprofessor/middle-professor-website/content/home/rdoodles.md

 **What is an R doodle?** An R doodle is a short script to check intuition or understanding.
 Almost always, this involves generating fake data.

 **Where can I find R doodles?** [Here](https://rdoodles.rbind.io).
-Some of these will be expanded into longer quasi-preprints.
+Some of these will be expanded into longer, interactive quasi-publications.
 Some of these might be fleshed out into manuscripts for archiving at [PeerJ preprints](https://peerj.com/preprints/) or [bioR$\chi$iv](https://www.biorxiv.org).
 Others will be expanded into [Shiny apps](https://shiny.rstudio.com/gallery/).
 Some I might even submit for publication in a journal.